 How to Make a Chasuble

-Vestments such as the chasuble are primarily used in the Catholic faith to honor ...
-Ensure that the fabric you use is...
+Vestments such as the chasuble are primarily used in the Catholic faith to honor the Holy Communion (also called the Eucharist), a...

 Instructions for Sewing Choir Stoles

 Worn over a choir robe, a choir stole drapes across the shoulders.
 Two styles of choir stole are common.
 One style resembles...